 I could have done much better self-editing.
 In the past, I have often put a manuscript away for a month, two months.
 This has distanced me from the manuscript and allowed me to read it with a more objective eye.

 Take away: Build in some distancing time so as to engage in better self-editing.
-As mentioned above, I have a publication schedule extending into the future—in fact all the way to September 2017.
-Once I have my schedule up and running—and I am almost there—I will have scheduled time to allow a manuscript to lay fallow as I pick up another book at a different stage of development.
-For instance, while I have two of the stories of a fiction collection French Boys (a novella and a short story) I am still working on the text of a second novella to complete the collection.
-Meanwhile, I am rereading My Eye Fell Into the Soup in view of preparing it to send to editors.
-This will make for better book production.
+As mentioned above, I had a publication schedule extending into the future—in fact, all the way to September 2017.
+Once I had my schedule up and running—and I was almost there—I scheduled time to allow a manuscript to lay fallow as I pick up another book at a different stage of development.
+For instance, while I had two of the stories of a fiction collection French Boys (a novella and a short story) I was still working on the text of a second novella to complete the collection.
+Meanwhile, I was rereading My Eye Fell Into the Soup in view of preparing it to send to editors.
+That would make for better book production.

 4. I made a good choice by abandoning Microsoft in favor of Quark.

 We had an older version of Quark that did not work on our current computers.
 We attempted to do the book in Microsoft and found that software to be ineffective.
 I spent some time exploring layout software options before choosing to upgrade our Quark.

 Take away: Be sure to have the right software before beginning a project.
 We lost time with work in Microsoft that had to be done over again.

 Thank you for your continuing input.
 You have been wonderful.
 If you have other book publishing tips, please share them in the comments below.